SOCIAL MEDIA AND POLITICS

 “In the United States, the Communications Act prevents broadcast stations from rejecting or censoring ads from candidates for federal office once they have accepted advertising for that political race, although this does not apply to cable networks like CNN, or to social media sites, where leading presidential candidates are spending millions to target voters in the run-up to the November 2020 election.”

-Broadcasters must adhere to the Federal Communications Act, which states they have no power of censorship over the material broadcast.
+Broadcasters must adhere to The Federal Communications Act, which states they have no power of censorship over the material broadcast.

 Politicians are afraid of the power of micro-targeting.
-They don’t want to be blamed if someone wins that was not considered the popular choice, which is why there is an outcry from congress as to why this targeting should be hindered for political candidates.
+They don’t want to be blamed if someone wins that was not considered the popular choice, which is why there is an outcry from congress as to why targeting should be hindered for political candidates.

-SOCIAL MEDIA: NEW RULES FOR POLITICAL ADS
+SOCIAL MEDIA POLICY: NEW RULES FOR POLITICAL ADS

 Political Ad Policies